don1138/blender-qmc/README.md

 **This add-on does one very specific thing:**

-It sets the Base Color of the Principled BSDF Shader node specifically named "Principled BSDF" -- which is created by default with all new materials -- and also the Object's Viewport Display Color to one of the colors that Pantone has named Color of the Year.
+It sets the Base Color of the Principled BSDF Shader node specifically named "Principled BSDF" -- which is created by default with all new materials -- to one of the colors that Pantone has named Color of the Year.
+It also sets the Object's Viewport Display Color to the same color.

 This add-on will only affect the Active Material of the Currently Sleected Object.